ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 ```
 {: codeblock}

-For more information on parameters, see [Create a cloud connection](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#create-connection).
+For more information on parameters, see [Create a Cloud connection](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#create-connection).

 <!--1.
 Sign in to the **IBM Cloud Portal**.
 2. Select the menu icon and select **Resource List**.